tunnel63blick/shooting-target-surveillance-systems/README.md

 Like many others i started with an affordable spotting scope with 20 to 45 magnification.
 Not bad.
 Works for 25m and also for 50m even with .22lfr.
 But a bit uncomfortable to watch through so there was the idea to use a camera and a display.
 Bird spotter do that, why not.
 Looks easy.

 And so i opened a can of worms...

+Android Devices with OTG and USB-Camera

+Very inconsistent!

+There are USB camera devices which work on some android devices and do not on others up to breaking the whole device down.
+So the assumption is: it works ... maybe.

+All of them work with Windows PCs so my assumption is that the android OTG stack is not very reliable, depending on chipset, whatever

+Samsung A6  works with SV-USB4KCAM01H-CFV but not good with SV-USB8MP02G-SFV and my 1920x1080ELP
+Samsung A52S works not with SV-USB4KCAM01H-CFV but good with SV-USB8MP02G-SFV and my 1920x1080ELP
+Samsung Tab A9 works not with with SV-USB8MP02G-SFV, reboots, also not with my SV-USB4KCAM01H-CFV, not even recognized, but with my 1920x1080ELP